-- The status of our endoscope system "EVIS X1" before and after sales launch in the U.S. and Chinese markets - The impact of the anticorruption campaigns in the Chinese market - The state of progress of our new corporate strategy - Capital allocation and shareholder return policy
+- The current status and outlook of the Chinese business - The state of progress of our management strategy - Capital allocation and shareholder return policy

-3. Status of Measures to Ensure Due Respect for Stakeholders
+3. Status of Measures to Ensure Due Respect for Stakeholders Updated

 Supplementary explanations

 Regulations on the integration of stakeholder viewpoints based on internal regulations, etc. The Olympus Group has established the "Olympus Global Code of Conduct," which expressly prescribes behavior in accordance with laws and regulations and high ethical standards as well as fair and honest corporate conduct in relationships with all of our stakeholders including patients, medical professionals, business partners, shareholders, employees, local communities, and regulatory agencies.